haakco/deploying-laravel-app/Stage_1/README.md

 ### Step 4.3: Update the server

-As with the previous stage we are going to start by updating the server.
+As with the previous stage, we are going to start by updating the server.

-So first think is to create the role and the ```main.yml``` file.
+The first thing is to create the role and the ```main.yml``` file.

-So first create the file ```roles/update_server/tasks/main.yml``` in the same directory as your inventory file.
+So first, create the file ```roles/update_server/tasks/main.yml``` in the same directory as your inventory file.

 ```bash
 mkdir -p ./roles/update_server/tasks
 touch ./roles/update_server/tasks/main.yml
 ```

-As it's a YAML file we'll put ```---``` at the top of a file.
+As it's a YAML file, we'll put ```---``` at the top of a file.

-Next we want to run the equivalent of the following command.
+Next, we want to run the equivalent of the following command.

 ```bash
 apt update